Slip Silpin’ Away

 You’re welcome and I wish you all the luck in the world of professional artists.
 It’s cool that so many of those names appear Italian to me – so that must’ve been pretty darn fun for them.

 I’m not feeling like looking up each one to determine who is responsible for which pictures I have on this page.
-Some of the young artists really stood out to me – most the photographers.
+Some of the young artists really stood out to me – mostly the photographers.
 Like Sarah Mitrani, who – according to her Twitter profile – has graduated and is now living in DC, just bought a new camera and is working for the Smithsonian.
 I apparently know good photography, despite my own terrible lack of skills.

 But one illustrator took home the prize for me, mostly because he’s probably a total goofball.